 When there are more than four implants in a single arch, there is less flex, and therefore less breakage.

-Patients with some systemic compromises such as Diabetes and patients addicted to smoking are less optimal candidates for All on 4 Dental Implants.
+Patients with some systemic compromises such as uncontrolled diabetes and patients addicted to smoking are less optimal candidates for All on 4 Dental Implants.
 Implant reconstructions can be very successful in these patients, but the small percentage of implant failures are found in these cases.
-Three implants are unlikely to support a healthy prosthesis.
+Three implants are unlikely to support a healthy full arch prosthesis.

 At the Pi Dental Center, ongoing research with the “immediate loading” of dental implants has been underway for decades.

-The temporary teeth are not as technologically refined as the final smile will be, but anatomically and cosmetically, they look like real teeth and they provide the patient with a comfortable chewing surface for the 3-5 month healing period until the titanium implants integrate with the bone.
+The temporary teeth are not as technologically refined as the final smile will be, but anatomically and cosmetically, they look like real teeth and they provide the patient with a comfortable chewing surface for the 3-5 month healing period until the bone integrates with the titanium implants.
 Then the final teeth are set in place.